 The Heart of Darkness quotes below are all either spoken by Marlow or refer to Marlow.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Dover Publications edition of Heart of Darkness published in 1990.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Dover Publications edition of Heart of Darkness published in 1990.).

 Part 1 Quotes

 'And this also,' said Marlow suddenly, 'has been one of the dark places of the earth.

 In some inland post feel the savagery, the utter savagery, had closed round him—all that mysterious life of the wilderness that stirs in the forest, in the jungles, in the hearts of wild men.
 There's no initiation either into such mysteries.
 He has to live in the midst of the incomprehensible, which is detestable.
 And it has a fascination, too, which goes to work upon him.
 The fascination of the abomination—you know.
 Imagine the growing regrets, the longing to escape, the powerless disgust, the surrender, the hate.